Table of Contents:

 1. Who can apply for the certificate for scholarship purposes

-The School for Foreign Language Teaching issues a language proficiency certificate for individuals applying for foreign scholarships.
+The Centre for Foreign Language Teaching issues a language proficiency certificate for individuals applying for foreign scholarships.
 This certificate confirms that the person has sufficient proficiency in a foreign language for the purposes of such a scholarship, i.e. studying at a foreign university.
 The certificate is not equivalent to the Language Proficiency Certificate of the University of Warsaw.
 Only academic teachers and students who are required to present language competency documents during the recruitment process for foreign scholarships and who do not possess:

 - Language Supplement to Diploma